Clmnt-Cash/Speekit/README.md

 ---

 ## Inspiration
-The web is full of information and opportunities — but for millions of people, it’s still not truly accessible.
+The web is full of information and opportunities, but for millions of people, it’s still not truly accessible.
 Visually impaired or elderly users often struggle to read small text, navigate complex layouts, or find the right information quickly.

 We wanted to create something that would **make the web more human**, by allowing users to simply *ask questions* and *listen to answers* instead of struggling with the interface.
-That idea became **Speekit** — a Chrome extension that uses AI to make browsing accessible, conversational, and effortless.
+That idea became **Speekit**, a Chrome extension that uses AI to make browsing accessible, conversational, and effortless.

 ---